IT Governance Overview

-IT governance encourages best and highest use of IT resources by:
+IT governance encourages the best and highest use of IT resources by:

 - Aligning IT strategy with institutional priorities.

 - Creating clarity in how decisions are made by establishing a clearly defined, easy-to-understand framework for making those decisions.

-- Engaging the University community in soliciting input and enacting changes to IT services.
+- Engaging the University community in soliciting input and enacting changes to IT products and services.

 The process follows an annual cycle that starts with data and feedback from the University community and ends with strategic, funded decisions about what OIT should and shouldn't be doing in the near- and long-term.
-After engaging with the University community via an IT Annual Survey and through open membership Advisory Communities that meet on a regular basis to discuss specific IT services, OIT Service Owners create roadmaps for each of their services.
+Feedback is captured through open membership Advisory Communities that meet on a regular basis to discuss specific IT products and OIT Product Managers who create roadmaps for each of their products.
 Standing Committees, composed of appointed members and chairs, establish standards and define processes for key areas that affect a variety of stakeholders.
-Finally, the IT Strategy and Governance Committee, a representative group who have institutional-wide perspectives, provide oversight of the IT governance framework and informs IT investment priorities.
+Finally, the IT Strategy and Investment Council, a representative group who have institutional-wide perspectives, provide oversight of the IT governance framework and informs IT investment priorities.